Why we decided to go to Grand Cayman for our next dive vacation

 The apartment has a full kitchen, 2 separate bedrooms, a living area, a hammock, A/C, and free parking.
 Plus, the owners have a chicken coop and you can help yourself to a couple of eggs each morning.
 They stock the fridge with milk, juice, bread, herbs for tea, coffee, and cereal.
 They provide a cooler, beach chairs, and a place to hang our wet dive gear.

-The owners of the apartment have great reviews on Airbnb.
-I reserved that apartment within a day of finding it.
+The owners of the apartment have great reviews on Airbnb and I reserved that apartment within a day of finding it.
 We’ve been using Airbnb and HomeAway apartments for years and never had a bad experience.
 I’m pretty savvy when it comes to choosing excellent places on Airbnb.

-We decided to extend our trip from 14 night to 17 nights.
-Dive with DiveTech for 13 days and the go off and rent tanks for shore diving on other parts of the island (like Eden Rock) or do a boat dive on the East End of the island for the remaining 3 days of diving.
+Due to the decreased costs, we decided to extend our trip from 14 night to 17 nights.
+Dive with DiveTech for 13 days and then go off and rent tanks for shore diving on other parts of the island, or do a boat dive on the East End for the remaining 3 days of diving.
 I rented a car through Budget for the duration of our stay.
 As expensive as everything else is on this little island, for some reason, car rentals are cheap.
 Go figure. $17/day for a standard size car.
 By comparison, I can tell you we paid $28/day for a compact car in Spain in May 2017.

 Total cost for 17 nights with 12 days of unlimited diving, an apartment, and a rental car is $4,470.
-Although this doesn’t include food.
-However, we plan to do the same thing we did in Bonaire.
-We’ll buy food at the supermarket and cook for ourselves and go out for a nice dinner a few times.
+However, this doesn’t include food.
+Therefore, we plan to do the same thing we did in Bonaire.
+We’ll buy food at the supermarket and cook for ourselves, and go out for a nice dinner a few times.